Use this beginners’ guide to public relations to ace your next PR campaign

 blogging - Public Relations

-Along with social media influencers, bloggers are still influential people that companies should consider when trying to preview new products.
+Along with social media influencers, bloggers are still influential people that companies should consider reviewing new products.
 For this reason, they have the power to position a company as a market leader.
 Blogs are still critical to SEO and building a robust digital presence for a brand.
 By using strategic keywords, they can drive traffic to websites and boost domain authority.

 6) Email marketing

 Customers gain their information through their social media channels and media.
-Email marketing is crucial because this information delivers directly to customers’ inboxes.
-By curating the company’s news and segmenting it by different audiences, companies can only receive content that is relevant to each group.
+Email marketing is crucial because it delivers information directly to customers’ inboxes.
+By curating the company’s news and segmenting it by different audiences, companies can only receive content relevant to each group.

 1) Share of Voice